 Behavioral Health has been a passion of mine since high school when I began mentoring others in a peer program and volunteering in ways to learn more about mental health.
-I went on to get a Bachelor of Science degree in Psychology (2014) and a Masters of Arts degree in Clinical Mental Health Counseling (2016) in order to pursue my interests.
-I have worked in a variety of settings including in a youth juvenile detention center, doing family therapy in homes and in the community, working at alternative high schools for anger management, working in Title I schools with at-risk youth and their families, working with adults and children in a grief setting, and now here at Genesis Behavioral Health, working with a variety of patients!
-I am a Licensed Processional Counselor (2019) and have been trained in Cognitive Behavioral Therapy (CBT) techniques, Exposure and Response Prevention (ERP), and have a unique degree from Denver Seminary that has taught me a lot about faith integration in counseling.
-I use an integrated, holistic, strength focused approach in order to better serve each of my patients for the individuals that they are.
+I went on to get a Bachelor of Science degree in Psychology (2014) and a Master of Arts degree in Clinical Mental Health Counseling (2016) to pursue my interests.
+I have worked in a variety of settings including in a youth juvenile detention center, doing family therapy in homes and the community, working at alternative high schools for anger management, working in Title I schools with at-risk youth and their families, working with adults and children in a grief setting, and here at Genesis Behavioral Health, working with a variety of patients!
+I am a Licensed Professional Counselor (2019) and have been trained in Cognitive Behavioral Therapy (CBT) techniques, Exposure and Response Prevention (ERP), and have a unique degree from Denver Seminary that has taught me a lot about faith integration in counseling.
+I use an integrated, holistic, strength-focused approach to better serve each of my patients for the individuals that they are.

 My favorite part of being a counselor is that I get the privilege of walking next to patients in their healing journey.
 Every day I get to see people live out their resiliency, and I can be their biggest cheerleader, advocator, and listening ear.
 My favorite part of being a Counselor is that I get to share the hope for healing that I have for each of my patients.

 I was born and raised here in Texas, and after living in a few places I couldn’t wait to get back.
-I am often found hiking with my husband and dog, and love to explore new places!
+I am often found hiking with my husband, son, and dog, and love to explore new places!